bonnette/AutoGlockenspiel/README.md

 </br></br>
 There are two Arduino programs.</br>
 The Spielatron_V2.ino file is the original application off of Instructables</br>
 The Spielatron_mod.ino file has modifications of the rotation table for the hammers.
-This was necessary because my Glockenspiel is a different physical size.
+This was necessary because my Glockenspiel is a different physical size.</br></br>
+My Glockenspiels is larger and also has more notes (32 vs 25).
+Right now the modified program only use 25 of my 32 notes.
+I will in the future add more information to the hammer table which will allow me to use all of the 32 notes available.
+</br></br>
+I designed a holder for the hammer servos.
+I used FreeCad for the design.
+I have provided the FreeCad sources as well as the .stl files for the holder.
+The design allows you to set the Glockenspiel into the holder and it lifts the Glockenspiel up off the table about 5mm.
+I may have to make a few tweaks to the design.